 Next, we sampled prawns and pap, a spin on shrimp and grits.
 Somehow I do not have a picture of this, sorry guys!
 This dish though is similar to what you would expect with the addition of what reminded me of picante sauce without the kick.
 Finally, we tried the bobotie fried bread with spiced beef and green salad.
 This was hands down my favorite dish of the night.
 The spiced beef was ground and placed on the bun in the same fashion as a sloppy joe without the sauce.
 What stood out to me though, was the fried bread.
 I did not get a chance to ask about this “frying” process and how I can replicate this at home, but goodness it was perfection!

 On my way out, I ordered some mac and cheese to go.
 Apparently others in HFBC have noticed my mac and cheese obsession!
 I order it everywhere I go and let me tell you I am disappointed about 75% of the time yet for whatever reason I continue to order it.
 Thankfully, Springbok fell in the good category.
 Yes, folks their mac and cheese passed the BGWB test.
 There is a clear cheese sauce rather than cheese thrown on pasta, gross.
 Then they included several cheeses making for a stronger flavor.
 Then this mac and cheese touched an oven before being served.
 This is essential!
 Thumbs up Springbok!

 I would pick Springbok as a great happy hour spot especially if you work downtown.
+This spot is also available on Uber Eats!
 The food and drinks are good and the venue is large and comfortable.
 I also think this would be a great spot to watch sports on the weekend if you are looking something different than your typical American sports bar.